-Review of BESTIARY: The Best of Zoo by Jade Blackwater of Brainripples:
+Review of BESTIARY: The Best of Zoo by Jade Blackwater at Brainripples:

 "Ochsner’s choices for the A cappella Zoo Bestiary accordingly transport readers from the pedestrian path to the Twilight Zone with tight, visceral writing. [...]
 Whether you sail the slipstream every day, or just want to dangle your toe in speculative waters, the A cappella Zoo Bestiary will satisfy with a healthy serving of well-written and willfully discomforting speclit."